 Is it OK to give dogs cucumbers?
 Many times, when we are hungry, we open the kitchen cabinets and grab a convenient snack like potato chips or maybe a chocolate bar.
 We know those aren’t great choices for dogs but cucumbers are a different story.

-One thing that we rarely do is go to the fridge and pull out a healthy fruit or vegetable like cucumbers.
-There are the things that can help satisfy hunger while providing the right nutrients.
+Cucumbers are a health food that can help satisfy hunger while providing the right nutrients.
 Sure it may take some time to wash and cut, but it is worth it.
-In cucumbers there is just a small amount of carbohydrates and little or no fats and oils.
+In cucumbers, there is just a small amount of carbohydrates and little or no fats and oils.
 Maybe this is something a dog could benefit from?

 Instead, when we are snacking we feed junk to our animals causing them to eat unhealthy.
 These bad habits causes them become overweight and then later some health problems develop as a result.
 Eating healthy foods such as cucumbers sets a good example for everyone around you including your children and pets.

 Can My Dog Have Cucumbers?
 Answer: Yes

 Dogs are a lot like humans when it comes to eating.
 They need some vegetables in their diets as well and it may be healthier when it comes to snacking giving them extra energy.
 Cucumbers (peeled unless you grow cucumbers organically) can be good for a dogs teeth and bones and when cucumbers are mixed with carrots and can help promote a healthy liver and kidneys.

 If you are using cucumbers and other vegetables as an alternative to dog treats keep in mind that too much vegetables can be hard on your dog’s digestive tract especially if you are mixing vegetables in your dog’s food as well.
 Instead of giving your dog treats for good behavior also try more attention like going out for more walks or playing with his favorite toy.

 Other Healthy Foods for Your Dog Besides Cucumbers